Table of contents

 Image file names are important for SEO.
 Here’s how to do it:

-• Avoid special characters: Avoid using special characters and spaces in file names.
-Instead, use dashes (-) or underscores (_) to separate words.
+- Avoid special characters: Avoid using special characters and spaces in file names.
+Instead, separate words using dashes (-) or underscores (_).

 14. Set correct Hx headers